albertattard/presentation-domain-primitives-kotlin/presentation-stuttgart-meetup-2020-03-04.md

 }
 ```

+---

+# Validation

-Then we could use `init` to check an argument before using it, and fail accordingly:
+We could use `init` block to check an argument before using it, and fail accordingly:

 ```kotlin
 data class Order(val orderNumber: String) {